29 Years Ago: Alan Jackson Scores His First No. 1 Hit

-Twenty-nine years ago today (March 9, 1991), was a big day for Alan Jackson.
-It was on this day that the singer earned his first No. 1 hit with ‘I'd Love You All Over Again,’ from his freshman album, ‘Here in the Real World.’
+Twenty-nine years ago today (March 9, 1991) was a big day for Alan Jackson.
+It was on that date that the singer earned his first No. 1 hit with "I'd Love You All Over Again," from his freshman album, Here in the Real World.

-March of 1991 was a big month for the Georgia native.
-Only three days after ‘I'd Love You All Over Again’ topped the charts, ‘Here in the Real World’ earned platinum status, signifying sales in excess of one million units.
+March of 1991 was a big month for Jackson in general, in fact: Only three days after "I'd Love You All Over Again" topped the charts, Here in the Real World earned platinum status, signifying sales in excess of one million units.

-Jackson included the song on his 1995 ‘Greatest Hits Collection’ album, as well as on his 2010 two-disc collection, ’34 Number Ones.’
+Jackson included "I'd Love You All Over Again" on 1995's Greatest Hits Collection, as well as on his 2010 two-disc collection, 34 Number Ones.

 Jackson quickly became accustomed to staying in the No. 1 spot on the charts.
 Since his first chart-topping hit, the Georgia native has gone all the way to the Top 25 more times, with 57 of his singles landing in the Top 40.